Peugeot's CEO prepares to step aside for Dongfeng deal - sources

 Varin, 61, joined Peugeot from Anglo-Dutch steelmaker Corus in 2009 and has steered the company through the worst of the European crisis.
 But his support for a deeper tie-up with 7 percent shareholder General Motors (GM.N) or Dongfeng has led to bouts of tension with members of the founding Peugeot family, which would lose control of the company in the planned capital hike.

-The company is now seeking to raise as much as 4 billion euros ($5.4 billion) in the share issue, newspaper Le Monde said earlier this week.
+The company is now seeking to raise as much as 4 billion euros (3.32 billion pounds) in the share issue, newspaper Le Monde said earlier this week.

 Dongfeng Chairman Xu Ping sees Renault's (RENA.PA) 14-year-old alliance with Nissan (7201.T) as a model for the deeper partnership under discussion with Peugeot, said a source familiar with the Chinese carmaker's thinking.